nathanaeltan/golang_json/README.md

 4. A golang_json executable file should now be in the root directory of the project
 5. run the executable with ```./golang_json```

+### Alternative Run
+1. Alternatively if you would like to run the go code without creating an executable, run ```go run main.go customers.go orders.go```

+---